okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ## Create an Okta integration for your app

 An app integration represents your app in your Okta org.
-The integration configures how your app integrates with the Okta services including: which users and groups have access, authentication policies, token refresh requirements, redirect URLs, and more.
+The integration configures how your app integrates with the Okta services.
+This includes which users and groups have access, authentication policies, token refresh requirements, redirect URLs, and more.
 The integration includes configuration information required by the app to access Okta.

 To create your app integration in Okta using the CLI: